minireference/structure-api/README.md

 TODOs
 -----
-  - Implement Relations in three backends
+  - Implrmrny Subject, Topic, and Concept Nodes in both backends
-  - Implement nested Serizlizers
   - Preprocess common core node data
   - Import common core edge data (from .csv)
   - Think about Polymorphism for nesting in serilizers and in wire format